AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 ---
 # Working with Data Warehouse Views

-This document outlines the purpose and uses of _Data Warehouse Views_ accessible by navigating to **Manage Data** > **Data Warehouse Views**.
+This document outlines the purpose and uses of _Data Warehouse Views_ accessible by navigating to **[!DNL Manage Data]** > **Data Warehouse Views**.
 Below is an explanation of what it does and how to create new views, as well as an example of how to use _Data Warehouse Views_ to consolidate Facebook and AdWords spend data.

 ## General Purpose